 The peer object to handle the RPC system (effectively enabling networking when set).
-Depending on the peer itself, the MultiplayerAPI will become a network server (check with is_network_server) and will set root node’s network mode to master (see NETWORK_MODE_* constants in Node), or it will become a regular peer with root node set to puppet.
+Depending on the peer itself, the MultiplayerAPI will become a network server (check with is_network_server) and will set root node’s network mode to master, or it will become a regular peer with root node set to puppet.
 All child nodes are set to inherit the network mode by default.
 Handling of networking-related events (connection, disconnection, new clients) is done by connecting to MultiplayerAPI’s signals.

 - bool refuse_new_network_connections

 true, the MultiplayerAPI’s network_peer refuses new incoming connections.

 - void clear ( )

 Clears the current MultiplayerAPI network state (you shouldn’t call this unless you know what you are doing).